 In other words, work for me for free for a slim chance in hell of one day maybe making some money.
 And to add insult to injury, they often act like they’re doing you a favor.

 A little background on the evolution of HL.
 I created the site back in 2009, purely for fun, purely for the purpose of having a place where I could blog about Halloween and horror stuff.
 For the first 4 years, that’s all HL was, my personal blog.
 At that point, I was doing okay money-wise and had some extra income.
 I decided I wanted to bring on and pay other writers to liven up the place.

 For the next 3 years, we had a blast and readership grew quite a bit.
 At no point was any of this ever about making money.
 I certainly tried to make money and continue to try, but that was only ever for the purpose of trying to help run the show.
-There was never really any strong belief that we’d ever make a profit and that brings us to today, where the likeliness of making money is bleaker than ever and I also don’t personally have any money that I can afford to pore into the project any longer either.
+There was never really any strong belief that we’d ever make a profit and that brings us to today, where the likeliness of making money is bleaker than ever and I also don’t personally have any money that I can afford to pour into the project any longer either.